California Promise Grant

 To qualify for a California College Promise Grant (formerly known as BOGW fee waiver), you must:

 1. Be classified as a resident of California, according to the Hartnell College Admissions & Records Office.

-Can be awarded a California College Promise Grant (formerly knows as BOG waiver) if documentation is provided with their California College Promise Grant Form.
+Students meeting one of the criteria below may also be awarded a California College Promise Grant.
+Students meeting these criteria must submit supporting documentation with their California College Promise Grant Form.

 Maintaining Fee Waiver Eligibility

-Once you’ve qualified for the BOG Fee Waiver, it is important to maintain academic and progress standards in order to avoid losing the fee waiver.
+Once you’ve qualified for the California Promise Grant, it is important to maintain academic and progress standards in order to avoid losing the fee waiver.

 Academic – Sustain a GPA of 2.0 or higher

 If your cumulative GPA falls below 2.0 for two (2) consecutive primary terms (fall and spring semesters are primary terms at Hartnell College) you may lose your fee waiver eligibility.

 Progress – Complete more than 50% of your coursework